From the dark and into the light. Explore the renaissance of Memphis by the MSCD project in this exciting new video.

 What happens if you remove some dust from a unique piece of gold?
 The MSCD project did this at Memphis and brought Egypt’s old capital back into the light again.

-get link Persona target:
+go to link Persona target:

 Our video audience are archaeologists and Egyptologists to inform them of the great improvement of Memphis and explore new paths linking the sites.
 The work of the MSCD project is a product of a collaboration with the Egyptian Ministry of Antiquities, Ancient Egypt Research Associates (AERA) and the University of York.